raine/tmux-snaglord/README.md

 ## Prompt detection

-`tmux-snag` captures the visible content of your tmux pane and uses a regex pattern to find shell prompts.
+`tmux-snaglord` captures the visible content of your tmux pane and uses a regex pattern to find shell prompts.
 Each prompt marks the start of a new command, and everything until the next prompt is that command's output: